 Blue Sky Zero is a nation-wide project empowering students to take climate science into their own hands.
 Using low cost air quality sensors and web applications, students can assist in collecting, mapping, and sharing data.

 This climate science project for the classroom is led by Pocketlab, an educational sensor and software company out of Stanford University.
-Students who participate in the project use a protocol designed by leading climate scientists to collect high quality data right at their school or home, and report that data to a website.
+Students who participate in the project use a protocol designed by leading climate scientists to collect high quality data right at their school lab or home, and report that data to a website.

-To make a project like this work for students, while still creating high quality data, a team of researchers looked into measurement techniques, protocols, sensors, software, and teacher requirements to come up with an air quality project that schools anywhere in the world can participate in.
+To make a project like this work for students, while still creating high quality data, a team of researchers looked into measurement techniques, protocols, sensors, software, and STEM requirements to come up with an air quality project that schools anywhere in the world can participate in.

 Using the PocketLab Air, a handheld climate sensor about the size of an iPhone, students can measure CO2, particulates, and ozone to learn about the impacts of human activity on air quality.